Some questions answered on lucid dreaming

 I can’t afford the NovaDreamer right now.
 What should I do?

 Buy the book Exploring the World of Lucid Dreaming now, and the CD Trance Induction of Lucid Dreaming.
-You could even get the Course too which is very thorough and practical. then when you can afford the NovaDreamer you can deduct the price of these from the price of the NovaDreamer.
+You can get the full course later.

 Back to NovaDreamer main page